TritonDataCenter/manatee/docs/trouble-shooting.md

 >```

 # Useful Manatee Commands
-## Find the set of manatee peers in a DC
+## Find the set of manatee peers in an SDC deployment
 This lists the manatee peers in each DC by `zone_uuid, alias, CN_uuid, zone_ip`.
 From the headnode, run:
 ```